MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 <a id="Exercise8"/></a>
 ## Exercise 8: Run the job

 Now that Batch Shipyard is configured, the pool is created, and the input data is uploaded, it's time to run the job.
-Running the job requires one simple command to invoke Batch Shipyard, which in turn invokes Azure Batch.

 1. Execute one of the following commands based on which operating system you are using.
 The command creates a job if it doesn't already exist in the Batch account, and then creates a new task for that job.
 Jobs can be run multiple times without creating new jobs.
 Batch Shipyard simply creates a new task each time the **jobs add** command is called.